Florida Christian school teacher arrested for ‘twerking’ on student, deputies say - NewsBreak

 Investigators said at least two other people tried to stop Hoover while she danced on the student, even getting between the two.

-Hoover was arrested on contributing to the delinquency of a minor and a second felony charge of an authority figure soliciting or engaging in lewd conduct with a student.
+Hoover was arrested for contributing to the delinquency of a minor and a second felony charge of an authority figure soliciting or engaging in lewd conduct with a student.

 However, this wasn’t the first time Hoover was put behind bars for alleged misconduct.
 Last June, Hoover was arrested for allegedly sexting an 18-year-old high school senior, according to deputies.